 The Faculty of Science at the University of Zurich invites applications for an

-Academics with the appropriate qualifications are kindly invited to submit their applications including:
+Applicants are kindly invited to submit their applications, which should include: